reedsy/quill-cursors/README.md

 ## Development

-Run `npm run build` to package a build and `npm run start` to build, start the example webserver and watch for changes.
+Run `npm run build` to package a build and `npm run dev` to build, start the example webserver and watch for changes.

 ## TODO